Home » Sales Hiring and Interview Insights Blog » How to Hire Your First Sales Leader

 Getting it Right.

-If your goal is to hire a leader that can build a sales approach that will drive years of hyper growth you must hire a strategic sales director or VP.
+If your goal is to hire a leader who can build a sales approach that will drive years of hyper growth, you must hire a strategic sales director or VP.
 Of course, identifying and vetting strategic sales leaders is much harder than vetting sales managers.
 To help you, we wrote The 3 Skill Sets an Exceptional Sales Leader Must Have.
-Although it was written for inside sales teams, another great qualifier to help tease out the difference between a tactical sales leader (Sales Manager) and a strategic sales leader (Sales Director or VP of Sales) is The Real Difference Between a Director and Sales Manager.
+Although it was written for inside sales teams, another useful qualifier to distinguish between a tactical sales leader (Sales Manager) and a strategic sales leader (Sales Director or VP of Sales) is “The Real Difference Between a Director and Sales Manager.”

 What to Read Next